dentisphere/upgrade-angularjs/readme.md

 1.  replace component declaration by directive in app.module.ajs `.directive('home', downgradeComponent({ component: HomeComponent }))`
 1.  add component to declarations and entrypoints un app.module

+to upgrade a service

+1.  rename file _customerService.ts_ to _customer.service.ts_ (for consistence with ng6)
+1.  add @Injectable annotation to the class
+1.  inject dependency with @Inject annotation on constructor argument (see note) for ajs-upgraded service
+1.  add service to app.module providers

 ### notes